mateosolinho/mateosolinho.github.io/_posts/2026-07-20-articulo-mcp.md

 - Database tables,
 - Web browsing summaries or search results.

-Resources may also include embedded content, cross-references, and semantic annotations, enabling the model to understand their structure and contextual relevance.
+Resources can also contain embedded content, cross  references, or semantic annotations, which helps the model better understand their structure and relevance.

 ### 4.5 Tools